-The MPO(s), State(s), and the providers of public transportation shall jointly agree upon and develop specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance to be used in tracking progress toward attainment of critical outcomes for the region of the MPO (see §450.306(d)), and the collection of data for the State asset management plans for the NHS for each of the following circumstances: When one MPO serves an UZA, when more than one MPO serves an UZA, and when an MPA includes an UZA that has been designated as a TMA as well as a UZA that is not a TMA.
+The MPO(s), State(s), and the providers of public transportation shall jointly agree upon and develop specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance targets, the reporting of performance to be used in tracking progress toward attainment of critical outcomes for the region of the MPO (see §450.306(d)), and the collection of data for the State asset management plans for the NHS for each of the following circumstances: When one MPO serves an UZA, when more than one MPO serves an UZA, and when an MPA includes an UZA that has been designated as a TMA as well as a UZA that is not a TMA.
 These provisions shall be documented either as part of the metropolitan planning agreements required under paragraphs (a), (e), and (g) of this section, or documented it in some other means outside of the metropolitan planning agreements as determined cooperatively by the MPO(s), State(s), and providers of public transportation.

 The phase-in deadline for this requirement is May 27, 2018.
 As of April 2017, rulemakings related to several Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) performance management requirements have not yet been finalized, meaning that processes for performance management coordination and implementation are still being developed.
-Recognizing that the city and Bi-State are in agreement to cooperatively implement federal transportation requirements of performance management and understand the process outlined below may change based on future rulemakings and guidance. the following three-pronged approach was cooperatively developed to address 23 CFR 450.314 (h).
+Recognizing that the city and Bi-State are in agreement to

 1504 Third Avenue, P.O.
-Box 3368, Rock Island, Illinois 61204-3368 Phone (309) 793-6300, Fax (309) 793-6305 E-mall: info@bistateonline.org • Website: www.bistateonline.org
+Box 3368, Rock Island, Illinois 61204-3368 Phone (309) 793-6300, Fax (309) 793-6305 E-mail: info@bistateonline.org • Website: www.bistateonline.org